informalsystems/tendermint-rs/CONTRIBUTING.md

 changes, but we will accommodate PRs of up to about 300 lines.
 Only in exceptional circumstances will we review larger PRs.

-Keeping PRs small helps reduce maintainers' workloads, increases speed of getting feedback, and prevents PRs from standing open for long periods of time.
+Keeping PRs small helps reduce the maintainers' workloads, increases speed of getting feedback, and prevents PRs from standing open for long periods of time.
 If you need to make bigger changes, it's recommended that you plan out your changes in smaller, more manageable chunks (e.g. one issue may take several PRs